Creative Computing (CC)

 OR

-4. A relevant BTEC/BDTVEC Higher National Diploma in Business or Computing Fields, Information Technology related fields with acceptable grades as specified by the School.
-The HND qualification must be obtained within the last 2 years.
-Other applicants, who obtained their HND more than 2 years before the proposed admission date, will be considered on a case-by–case basis, with relevant work or other experience.
+4. Applicants with BDQF Level 5 (L5) Diploma in Computing field or, Information Technology related fields with acceptable grades as specified by the school.
+Applicants with no credit O level Mathematics must show that they have studied Mathematics equivalence in their L5 Diploma.
+Other L5 Diploma qualifications will be considered on a case-by–case basis.
+The qualification must be obtained within 2 years of the proposed admission date.
+Other applicants, who obtained their Level 5 Diploma more than 2 years before the proposed admission date, will be considered on a case-by-case basis, with relevant work or other experience.

 OR